loromagnoni/architecture-proposal/README.md

 ![login_example](https://github.com/loromagnoni/architecture-proposal/blob/main/docs/login_example.png?raw=true)

-The dependencies definition is omitted for brevity, checking the could should be straightforward to understand how they could appear.
+The dependencies definition is omitted for brevity, checking the code should be straightforward to understand how they could appear.